Don't trust your eyes: on the (un)reliability of feature visualizations: Empirical perspective: How can we sanity-check feature visualizations?

 As can be seen in \cref{fig:Spearman_normalized_similarity}, last-layer feature visualizations are processed differently from natural images throughout most of the network.
 If they would be processed along the same path, similarity would need to be high across all layers.
 Later layers have a higher correlation, but that does not mean that the activations are resulting from the same paths.
-In many earlier and mid-level layers, the activations of, say, crocodile images are as similar to activations of crocodile visualizations as they are to activations of flower, dog or pizza images.
-Similar to the manually crafted fooling circuits, \textbf{processing along different paths casts doubt on the ability of feature visualizations to explain how standard neural networks process natural images.}
+In many earlier and mid-level layers, the activations of, say, cat images are as similar to activations of cat visualizations as they are to activations of flower, airplane or pizza images.
+While it would be fine for a feature visualization to show different low-level features compared to natural images, any visualization that seeks to explain how natural input is processed should capture similarities in mid- and high-level layers that are described by \citet{olah2017feature} as responding to ``object parts'' and ''complex/sophisticated concepts''.
+This means that throughout most of the network, the investigated feature visualization does not pass the sanity check: \textbf{processing along different paths means that feature visualizations do not explain how neural networks process natural images}.
+Looking ahead, we hope that the similarity sanity check we introduce here facilitates rigorous, quantitative evaluation of feature visualizations and guides researchers in designing more reliable feature visualization methods.